Posts in Mass Torts & Class Actions.

 One of the defenses has been that such claims are preempted under the Illinois Workers’ Compensation Act as workplace injuries and, therefore, cannot be ...

-At Romanucci & Blandin, we have the distinct privilege of representing clients in some of the largest and most devastating cases from around the world: the Boeing 737 MAX 8 crash in Ethiopia; mass shootings in Las Vegas and Orlando; and claims nationwide for cancer caused by products like Roundup and Zantac.
+At Romanucci & Blandin, we have the distinct privilege of representing clients in some of the most significant and most devastating cases from around the world: the Boeing 737 MAX 8 crash in Ethiopia, mass shootings in Las Vegas and Orlando, and claims nationwide for cancer caused by products like Roundup and Zantac.
 These cases bring together individuals who have all been injured, sickened, or otherwise harmed or killed by a common cause.
-Our firm is proud to not only seek justice for those people, but lead groups of law firms in that pursuit in such other high-profile cases as:
+Our firm is proud to not only seek justice for those people but also lead groups of law firms in that pursuit in such other high-profile cases as:

-You have suffered an unjustified wrong and after doing some research you find: “I’m not the only one.”
+You have suffered an unjustified wrong, and after researching, you find: “I’m not the only one.”
 Immediately, the phrase “class action” comes to mind.
-But that is not the only legal path to justice, and in some cases a class action does not make sense, a mass tort does, instead.
-So what is a class action and why do some cases get filed as class actions while others do not?
+However, that is not the only legal path to justice, and in some cases, a class action does not make sense; a mass tort does, instead.
+So what is a class action, and why do some cases get filed as class actions while others do not?

-A class action is a type of lawsuit where one person or group of people (the class representative(s)) represent the rights of others (the class members) who were victims of a similar wrong and suffered similar ...
+A class action is a type of lawsuit in which one person or group of people (the class representative(s)) represents the rights of others (the class members) who were victims of a similar wrong and suffered ...

-I write to let you know about a positive development for many workers who have been on the front lines of COVID-19 and have contracted the virus in the current pandemic.
+I write to let you know about a positive development for many workers who have been on the front lines of the COVID-19 pandemic and have contracted the virus.
 For many of those COVID-19 first responders and front-line workers, there is the real possibility that they could have been exposed to the virus in the course of their work, and now the Illinois Workers’ Compensation Commission has acknowledged that risk and will allow those workers to more easily obtain benefits under the IL Workers’ Compensation Act (the Act).
-It’s important to note that in this pandemic the ...
+It’s important to note that during this pandemic, the ...

 Categories